fjukstad/thesis/minor-revision.md

   version. **Solution**: include pdf command in latex was missing one page. added it.
-- [ ] The paper present design and implementation of the MIxT application clearly, altough a broader context would be beneficial. **Solution**:
+- [ ] The paper present design and implementation of the MIxT application clearly, altough a broader context would be beneficial. **Solution**: what does the system provide?
 - [ ] Have a look at the footnote on page 43, runaway "benchmark."

 ## Chapter 4: Paper 4